racism and mental health

 racism takes a deep toll on mental health, leading to anxiety, depression and long-lasting trauma

-Experiences of racism, especially when recurrent, create emotional wounds that can affect self-esteem, relationships and mental wellbeing.
+Experiences of racism, especially when repeated, create emotional wounds that can affect self-esteem, relationships and mental wellbeing.
 In some cases, long-term exposure to racism can lead to chronic mental health conditions, making it important to understand and address these impacts.

 racism has minimal effects on mental health